shinhs0506/SquadSearch/README.md

   - To further develop the project, good code documentation would help developers to easily extend the functionality of the current system and possibly attract open-source contributions
 - User Experience
   - We can gather feedbacks from first-time users to improve on the user experience.
+- Authentication
+  - Make the authentication system more robust by pairing the auth tokens with refresh tokens for better user experience Testing
+  - End-to-end testing with Selenium would make our project more robust

 ## Contributions